Frederik Andersen

-Frederik "Freddie" Andersen (born 2 October 1989) is a Danish professional ice hockey goaltender for the Carolina Hurricanes of the National Hockey League (NHL).
+Frederik Andersen (born 2 October 1989) is a Danish professional ice hockey goaltender for the Carolina Hurricanes of the National Hockey League (NHL).
 He previously played for the Anaheim Ducks and Toronto Maple Leafs.

-Andersen was a member of Denmark's national team that competed at the 2010 IIHF World Championship.
-He was selected by the Hurricanes in the seventh round, 187th overall, of the 2010 NHL Entry Draft.
-Unable to come to terms with the Hurricanes, however, Andersen later re-entered the draft and was selected in the third round of the 2012 NHL Entry Draft, 87th overall, by the Ducks, with whom he spent the first few years of his NHL career.
+Representing Denmark, Andersen competed in the 2010 IIHF World Championship.
+He was selected by the Hurricanes in the seventh round, 187th overall, of the 2010 NHL entry draft.
+Unable to come to terms with the Hurricanes, Andersen later re-entered the draft and was selected in the third round of the 2012 NHL entry draft, 87th overall.
+Before joining the Ducks, Andersen played in the Superisligaen and the Elitserien, the top leagues in Denmark and Sweden, respectively.
+Andersen is the first Danish-born goaltender to play in the NHL.

 Playing career

 Europe

-On 13 March 2010, while playing for Frederikshavn White Hawks in the Superisligaen, Andersen scored an empty net goal in the fourth quarter-final match against Rødovre Mighty Bulls.
+From 2009 to 2011, Andersen played for the Frederikshavn White Hawks of the Superisligaen, Denmark's top professional ice hockey league.
+On 13 March 2010, while playing for the White Hawks, Andersen scored an empty net goal in the fourth quarterfinal match against Rødovre Mighty Bulls.
 He nearly scored two nights before in the third match, but missed.

-Andersen set a new Elitserien regular season club record for Frölunda HC with eight shutouts in 2011–12, surpassing Henrik Lundqvist's seven shutouts from the 2003–04 season.
-In addition to his shutouts, Andersen also led the Elitserien in goals against average (GAA) and save percentage, as well as receiving a nomination for the Elitserien Rookie of the Year award.
+Andersen played for one season (2011–12) with Frölunda HC of the Elitserien, the highest-level professional league in Sweden.
+He set an Elitserien regular-season club record with eight shutouts in 2011–12, surpassing Henrik Lundqvist's seven shutouts from the 2003–04 season.
+In addition to his shutouts, Andersen also led the Elitserien in goals against average (GAA) and save percentage and received a nomination for the Elitserien Rookie of the Year award.